 Cutting decisions to simply your life

-Certain parts of our life benefit from having constraints artificially added in the form of minimalism.
+Certain parts of our life benefit from us artificially adding constraints in the form of minimalism.
 Clothing is one of them, since you have a much simpler task choosing what you’ll wear if you own less clothes, and they all revolve around a few more-or-less neutral colours.

 Constraints in Product Management

 Constraints like resource shortage can simplify some product-related decisions and/or force others.
 Certain items in your roadmap require a designer and your team doesn’t have one?
 Clear the way for what you can do by shooting those to the next quarter, and you will have either made your job of prioritising those easier or you will have made nervous some that can influence getting a designer in your team.